rickosborne/cascades/md/25-4-2-a-better-plan.md

 "I need to get this out before it's too late.
 You're shorter than me, but not by much."
 I was also stockier and at least two sizes larger, but there was no need to say aloud what we could both see.
-"I have a blouse and pants in my carry-on that you can change into while I wash these for you.
+"I have a shirt and pants in my carry-on that you can change into while I wash these for you.
 I can even dry them in an oven and have you back in them before we land."

 "There's no need for that," she said.